Battle of Epierre: Peace

-King Victor Amadeus III of Sardinia looked with disfavor on the French Revolution but refused to get involved in the troubles of his large neighbor.
-His sons-in-law the Count of Provence (who later became Louis XVIII of France) and his brother the Count of Artois (who later became Charles X of France) fled to the Kingdom of Sardinia during the revolution.
+King Victor Amadeus III of Sardinia looked with disfavour on the French Revolution but refused to get involved in the troubles of his large neighbor.
+His sons-in-law the Count of Provence (who later became Louis XVIII) and his brother the Count of Artois (who later became Charles X) fled to the Kingdom of Sardinia during the revolution.
 The two sons-in-law caused tensions by plotting against the French government, but both left the kingdom by early 1791.
 Historically, many Frenchmen looked covetously upon the Duchy of Savoy and the County of Nice, Piedmont-Sardinian lands which were located on the French side of the Alpine crests.
 They argued that France must expand to her "natural frontiers".
 If France acted on this impulse, the geographic locations of Savoy and Nice would make them difficult to defend.

 In July 1791, Victor Amadeus asked the Habsburg monarchy for help in case France invaded his kingdom.
 The Habsburgs owned the adjoining Duchy of Milan.
 It was tricky negotiating with the Habsburgs since they proved themselves capable of seizing a weaker nation's lands in the First Partition of Poland in 1773.
 The French government created the Army of the Midi on 13 April 1792 and ordered its commander General Anne-Pierre, marquis de Montesquiou-Fézensac to invade Savoy and Nice by 15 May 1792.
 Since, his army was not ready, Montesquiou could not obey his instructions, but the Sardinians were aware that the French were getting ready to attack.
 Victor Amadeus finally got an agreement for 8,000 Austrian soldiers under Feldmarschall-Leutnant Leopold Lorenz von Strassoldo to help defend the Kingdom of Sardinia-Piedmont when needed.
 The agreement was signed on 22 September, but it was already too late.